 On today’s date in 1950, three Royal Canadian Navy (RCN) destroyers were turned over to the United Nations (UN) at Pearl Harbor in Honolulu, Hawaii, for service in Korea.

-The group was escorted by HMCS Ontario before joining a U.S. naval task force as part of a United Nations contingent to fight Korean Communists.
+Organized as “Task Group 214.4,” the destroyers were escorted by HMCS Ontario before joining a U.S. naval task force as part of a UN contingent to fight Korean Communists.

 2010 RCN CIRCULATION COIN

-In 2010, a new $1 circulation coin was issued by the Royal Canadian Mint to mark the 100th anniversary of the Royal Canadian Navy.
+In 2010, a $1 circulation coin was launched by the Royal Canadian Mint to mark the RCN’s 100th anniversary.

-Hosted by former defence minister Peter MacKay, the unveiling was attended by Queen Elizabeth II and Prime Minister Stephen Harper.
+Hosted by former defence minister Peter MacKay, the unveiling was attended by Queen Elizabeth II and then-prime minister Stephen Harper.

 The coin’s reverse, designed by Nova Scotia artist Bonnie Ross, features a Halifax-class Frigate flanked by a 1910 naval serviceman and a contemporary female naval officer.
 An anchor at the top of the design symbolizes Canada’s naval service.

 “The naval centennial commemorative circulation coins will create a public awareness of the role that the Canadian Navy has played over the past 100 years,” said Vice-Admiral Dean McFadden, chief of the maritime staff.
 “The coins are visible, practical reminders that the country is served, in both war and peace, by the men and women of the naval service who safeguard Canada and its values.”

 The coin’s obverse bears the effigy of Queen Elizabeth II by portrait artist Susanna Blunt.